charlesbrandt/public/system/administration/ssh.md

 # SSH

 SSH allows accessing a remote computer via a "secure shell".
-This provides a command line interface to another system that is accessible via your network.
+This provides a command line interface to a remote system that is accessible via your network.

     ssh username@machine_address

 It's usually best to configure public key authentication (and even disable password authentication).